datastax/opscenter-oauth2-sso/README.md

 ## Configuration File Updates
 Ensure in the `[authentication]` section that `enabled = True` and `authentication_method = com.datastax.opscenter.auth.http.impl.OAuth2StrategyProvider`.
 Add the `[authentication_provider]` section with the below configuration keys.
 Adding additional keys can be accomplished by modifying the `build` method in the `OAuth2StrategyProvider` class and the OAuth2 constructor in the `OAuth2Strategy` class.
+In order to achieve a user's login with admin-level permissions, ensure `admin_role_name` matches the value within `role_attribute`.
 The below methodology will allow you to login to OpsCenter with a test GitHub application.
 ```
 [authentication]